 This is the second reported firing after an Apple employee spoke out about the company.

 The first was senior engineering program manager Ashley Gjovik, who Apple accused of disclosing unspecified confidential information.
-Gjovik was previously put on administrative leave, following months of her tweeting about the hostile working environment within Apple.
+Gjovik, not a founder of #AppleToo as sometimes reported, was previously put on administrative leave, following months of her tweeting about the hostile working environment within Apple.